top of page

 — Jude Rogers / The Guardian, 'Folk Album of the Month'

-An exhibition of the artworks featured in the book and a new sound installation and film by Arun will run at the Taigh Chearsabhagh Arts Centre in Lochmaddy, North Uist, from March until May 2022.
+An exhibition of the artworks previously featured at the Taigh Chearsabhagh Arts Centre in Lochmaddy, North Uist.

 bottom of page